taku25/UEA.nvim/README.md

 # Unreal Engine Asset Inspector 💓 Neovim

 `UEA.nvim` is a Neovim plugin designed to inspect Unreal Engine assets and find their relationships.
-It bridges the gap between your C++ code and your Blueprint assets by finding `.uasset` usages of your native C++ classes.
+It bridges the gap between your C++ code and your Blueprint assets by finding `.uasset` usages of your native C++ classes and scanning asset references.

 This is a utility plugin in the **Unreal Neovim Plugin suite**.
 It depends on [UNL.nvim](https://github.com/taku25/UNL.nvim) as its library and consumes data from [UEP.nvim](https://github.com/taku25/UEP.nvim).